colder-is-better/qboxes/README.md

 Currently the following commands are implemented:

-  activate	: bring inactive VMs up annihilate	: remove any trace of inactive VMs, networks, pools, volumes attach	: attach new storage volumes to (in)active VMs check-service	: try to connect to specified TCP port of one or more active VMs clone		: clone a template VM into one or more new VMs
+  activate	: bring inactive VMs up annihilate	: remove any trace of inactive VMs, active networks, active pools, or volumes assimilate	: integrate a file (ISO, QCOW2, etc.) into an existing active storage pool attach	: attach new storage volumes to (in)active VMs check-service	: try to connect to specified TCP port of one or more active VMs clone		: clone a template VM into one or more new VMs